dadsgarage/dadsgarage/README.md

 Now we're talkin'!
 We've got a bash shell inside the container, with the current working directory, as well as $HOME/.ssh for connecting with the git repo using your SSH key, and $HOME/.cache for caching pre-commit's environments so you don't have to build them every time.
 This is a command that you can alias or create a shell script for in your path so you can run it easily.

+For more examples of how to use tools installed in the container, see the [examples](examples) folder.

 ### Continuous Integration

 Work in progress, check back later.